 Cam Gallagher, MBA, currently serves as Chair of the Board and has served as member of the Board since November 2020.
 Prior to that, he served on the Board of Private Ocuphire from January 2019 until November 2020.
-He serves as chair of Ocuphire's audit committee and as a member of the Company's nominating and corporate governance committee and compensation committee.
-He is a co-founder and has served as a member of the board of directors of Zentalis Pharmaceuticals (Nasdaq: ZNTL) since December 2014.
+He serves as a member of the Company's nominating and corporate governance committee and compensation committee.
+He is a co-founder and has served as a member of the board of directors of Zentalis Pharmaceuticals (Nasdaq: ZNTL) since December 2014, Ray Therapeutics since March 2021, and Helios since April 2022.
 He has also served on the boards of VelosBio Inc., since October 2017, and SelectION, Inc., since June 2018.
-In addition to his board roles, Mr. Gallagher has served as chief business officer at Immusoft Corporation since March 2019 and at jCyte, Inc. since December 2019.
+In addition to his board roles, Mr. Gallagher has served as chief business officer at Immusoft Corporation since March 2019 and at jCyte, Inc. from December 2019 to December 2020.
 From 2014 to 2016, he was a board member and the chief business officer at RetroSense Therapeutics, LLC, which was acquired by Allergan in 2016.
 In June 2007, Mr. Gallagher co-founded Nerveda, LLC, a life sciences seed fund, and served as managing director.
 Prior to these roles, from 1992 to 2007, he held management positions at Verus Pharma B.V., CV Therapeutics, Inc. and Dura Pharmaceuticals, Inc. Mr. Gallagher holds an MBA from the University of San Diego in 1997 and a B.S. in Business Administration from Ohio University in 1992.
 Ocuphire believes that Mr. Gallagher is qualified to serve on the Board as a result of his more than 28 years of experience in the life science and biotech industries with a focus on corporate development, finance, marketing business development and early-stage investing, as well as his experience on the boards of various U.S. private and public companies.